Duty to Report

 In an effort to make notifications easy and straightforward, all reports can be made via the EthicsLine Reporting Hotline website or by calling 855.603.6988.
 These resources are available 24 hours a day, seven days a week.
 Notifications submitted via this reporting hotline will be handled as promptly and discreetly as possible, with facts made available only to those who need to investigate and resolve the matter.

-You should also always inform survivors of gender-based misconduct of your duty to notify the University.
+Please remember that it is our staff and faculty’s responsibility to submit an EthicsLine report—not the student’s.
+However, you should also always inform survivors of gender-based misconduct of your duty to notify the University.
 Please know that incidents of gender-based misconduct will be investigated and resolved by trained University personnel.
 When requested by the survivor (student, faculty, or staff) or deemed necessary for the safety of the community, the incident may result in an informal resolution, a formal resolution through the Office of Student Conduct and Conflict Resolution or Human Resources, or a referral to local law enforcement.

 The University will continue to demonstrate care for survivors and respond to incidents of gender-based misconduct in a way that honors the dignity and rights of all.
 Thank you for playing a pivotal role in that important work and for your commitment to the safety and well-being of each member of the Loyola community.